 After that, Emotet will inject malicious code by exploiting Windows atom tables (which are used for sharing/exchanging data and store strings and corresponding identifiers) and Asynchronous Procedure Calls (APC – a function that executes without synchronization in the context of a particular threat).
 The technique used is also known as “AtomBombing”, and is a new code injection technique which often goes undetected by antivirus solutions.

 How an AtomBombing code injection attack works

 The online attackers target admin passwords and break them through brute force attacks.
-Basically, they try trial and error methods to guess users’ personal informations.
-Also, Emotet malware is using a self-replicating worm (used also in the Wannacry and NonPetya attacks) with which makes it to spread very quickly.
+Basically, they try trial and error methods to guess users’ personal information.
+Also, Emotet malware is using a self-replicating worm (used also in the Wannacry and NonPetya attacks) with which makes it spread very quickly.

 Emotet can also use Command and Control servers (C&C) to launch an attack and send malicious commands.

 Communication with the C&C server is controlled through a Windows ‘CreateTimerQueueTimer’ API to send essential data such as computer name, processor or operating system along with all the processes running on the computer.
 It tries every 15 minutes to communicate with the malicious servers, which allows Emotet to update the infection and spread throughout a local network.